demistorm/VR-Throwing-Extensions/README.md

-# VR Throwing Extensions-Fabric
+# VR Throwing Extensions
-Fabric mod allowing players to throw and catch any item!
+Minecraft mod allowing Vivecraft players to throw and catch any item!

 Simply hold the attack/destroy keybind, make a throwing motion, and release!
 Hold the place/use keybind at the same time to throw the whole stack.

 To catch a thrown item, reach towards it with an empty hand and simply hold the attack/destroy keybind.
 Like an opposite throw!

 *Requires Vivecraft Mod 1.3.0+.
-Mod Menu recommended to change clientside settings.*
+Mod Menu recommended to change clientside settings on Fabric.*

-**Built for 1.21.5** (Backports coming at some point...)
+---

+### Versions Supported
+**1.20.1, 1.21.1, 1.21.4, 1.21.5, 1.21.8, 1.21.10**

+*Builds available for Fabric, Forge, and NeoForge*

+---

 https://github.com/user-attachments/assets/75e440aa-4229-4cfe-87a1-5609dad33670